HectorBudielE/Secure-and-Private-AI-course-notes/60daysofudacity.md

 1. Finished Lesson 5.10 of the Intro to Deep Learning with Pytorch course.
 2. I found an interesting article : "Hyper-parameters in Action!
 Part II — Weight Initializers" (https://towardsdatascience.com/hyper-parameters-in-action-part-ii-weight-initializers-35aee1a28404).
 It explains the importance of a proper weight initialization of a deep neural network.
 ---
+23/8/19
+Day 54: #60daysofudacity
+1. Finished Lessons 5.11 and 5.12 of the Intro to Deep Learning with Pytorch course.
+2. I found an interesting article : "Generalized Huber Regression" (https://towardsdatascience.com/generalized-huber-regression-505afaff24c).
+It presents a generalized version of the Huber loss function, discussing its optimization with gradient boosted trees.
+---